History of the Berkeley Lawn Bowling Club

 Students, people on low incomes, and persons with disabilities pay significantly reduced rates.

 Memorial and Endowment Fund

 On July 9, 1966, the members of BLBC established a memorial and endowment fund to obtain money for the purpose of providing recreational facilities for Lawn Bowling in Berkeley and its adjacent suburban areas.
 The money is held in trust for these purposes and is administered by a Board Of Trustees who manage the fund and authorize distributions from the fund for the stated purpose.
-The fund is a qualified charitable organization and any donations made are fully deductible from state and local taxes.
+The fund is a qualified charitable organization and any donations made are fully deductible for federal and state income tax purposes.